availabs/SIRI_Cache_Server/README.md

 # SIRI_Cache_Server

-This project provides a Node server that will visualize the locations ov vehicles in a Siri feed.
+This project provides a Node server that will visualize the locations of vehicles in a Siri feed.
 It keeps the locations data for the past 24 hours.

 ### Pointing this server at a feed.